Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Key Takeaways

-- Contracts for Difference (CFDs) are a way to speculate on market movements without having to purchase a financial asset or instrument
+- Contracts for Difference (CFDs) are a way to bet on market movements without having to purchase a financial asset

-- CFD trading allows you to increase the value of your positions with leverage, as well as profit from falling markets
+- You can use leverage to increase the size of your positions and profit from falling markets

 - If you’re new to online trading, it’s important to do your research when choosing a CFD broker and trading platform